Evania appendigaster

 Evania appendigaster, also known as the blue-eyed ensign wasp, is a species of wasp in the family Evaniidae.
-Its native range is not known, but it likely originated in Asia.
+Its native range is not known, but it likely originated in Asia (Specifically tropical or oriental regions).
 Today it occurs throughout the tropics and subtropics and in many temperate regions.
 As with the rest of its family, the blue-eyed ensign wasp is a parasitoid known for specializing on cockroach eggs.